Last Updated on March 26, 2022 by Anne-Marie

 - Cut or tear bread into 1/2 inch pieces.
 You should have about 10 lightly packed cups of bread pieces.
 Place in a large bowl.

-- Cover bread with dried cranberries and coconut.
+- Cover the bread with dried cranberries and shredded coconut.

-- In a medium bowl whisk eggs and egg whites.
+- In a medium bowl whisk the eggs and egg whites.

-- Add vanilla, pumpkin pie spice, salt, sugar, skim milk and condensed milk to eggs and whisk until blended.
+- Add vanilla extract, pumpkin pie spice, salt, sugar, skim milk, and condensed milk to eggs.
+Whisk until blended.

-- Pour egg, spice and milk mixture over bread and cranberries.
-Mix together bread and liquids until bread is saturated.
+- Pour egg, spice, and milk mixture over bread and cranberries.
+Mix together bread mixture and liquids until bread is saturated.
 Let stand for 30 minutes periodically pressing the bread down with a spoon or spatula to help bread absorb the liquid.

 - Preheat oven to 350 degrees F.

-- Baked the pumpkin and cranberry bread pudding in a bain marie (water bath) until puffed and firm in the center - about 1 1/2 hours.
+- Bake the pumpkin and cranberry bread pudding in a bain-marie (water bath) until puffed and firm in the center, about 1 1/2 hours.